shaik-mujahid1/Team-Dolomites-SIH2025/README.md

-# Team-Dolomites-SIH2025
+## Team-Dolomites-SIH2025
-IoT-based Cloudburst Detection Dashboard - Team Dolomites# 🌦️ IoT-based Cloudburst Detection Dashboard
+- LandSlide Detector

 ## 🧠 Overview
 This dashboard demonstrates an IoT-based early warning system for cloudburst-prone regions.